 In a partnership with Carolinas Medical Center’s Pre-Hospital Medicine department, the emergency medical sciences program was started in 2003 offering paramedic education.
 This program was discontinued in 2008.
 In that same year, the board of directors approved the development of a program in radiation therapy.

 The first radiation therapy students were admitted in August 2009.
 In 2011, the medical technology program became the medical laboratory sciences program.
 Also in 2011, the college added anesthesia technology and degree programs in surgical technology and general studies.
-And in 2012, the first histotechnology students were accepted.
+And in 2013, the first histotechnology students were accepted and in 2014, the college received approval to offer fully online distance education programs.

 Attend an Information Session